Medicine Bow-Routt Nfs & Thunder Basin Ng

 Don't Move Firewood: Prevent the spread of tree-killing organisms by obtaining firewood at or near your destination and burning it on-site.
 For more information visit dontmovefirewood.org.

 Candles are prohibited.
-Lanterns and flame producing items are allowed if the fuel source can be easily switched off.
+Lanterns and flame producing items are allowed only if the fuel source can be easily switched off.

 The guard station sits in a grassy clearing surrounded by a mixed conifer forest at an elevation of 7,800 feet.
 Mountains define the landscape and La Prele Creek flows nearby.